The History Of The TWA Flight 800 Memorial At Smith Point Beach

-TWA Flight 800 Memorial
+TWA Flight 800 Memorial at Smith Point Beach

 Photo: Brian Kachejian © 2017 All Rights Reserved

-Many Long Islanders are unaware that at the entrance way to Smith’s Point Beach stands the TWA Flight 800 Memorial.
+Many Long Islanders are unaware that at the entranceway to Smith Point Beach stands the TWA Flight 800 Memorial.
 Once one exits the legendary underpass on foot, they are greeted with a very moving tribute to those who lost their lives that summer evening in July of 1996.
-The TWA Flight 800 Memorial is located at Smith’s Point Beach at Suffolk County’s Smith Point County Park.
-The Memorial stands a bit elevated above the rest of the beach and is protected by concrete barriers that are hidden below the sand to protect the TWA Flight 800 Memorial from future storms and erosion.
+The TWA Flight 800 Memorial is located at Smith Point Beach in Suffolk County’s Smith Point County Park.

-On the evening of July 17th 1996, at approximately 8:31 PM, a Boeing 747-100 exploded mid-air and crashed into the Atlantic Ocean near East Moriches on the southern coast of Long Island.
-The plan had lifted off from John F. Kennedy International Airport in Queens, New York, TWA Flight 800 had only been airborne for twelve minutes before the aircraft exploded in the air and crashed down into the Atlantic.
-The plane had been destined to land in Rome on the Italian Peninsula.
-Sadly all passengers aboard the aircraft lost their lives.
+On the evening of July 17, 1996, at approximately 8:31 p.m., a Boeing 747-100 exploded in midair and crashed into the Atlantic Ocean near East Moriches on the southern coast of Long Island.
+The plane had lifted off from John F. Kennedy International Airport in Queens, New York.
+TWA Flight 800 had only been airborne for 12 minutes before the aircraft exploded and crashed into the Atlantic.

-The National Transportation Safety Board kept the case open four more years after the initial crash.
-The result of the most exhaustive and expensive air related investigation in aviation history was that fuel vapors from one of the plan’s fuel tanks had caused the explosion.
+The result of one of the most exhaustive and expensive air-related investigations in aviation history was that fuel vapors from one of the plane’s fuel tanks had caused the explosion.
 A plaque at the site describes the events that occurred the evening of the crash.
 The plaque states that “a fatal explosion of controversial origin occurred in the vicinity of the center fuel tank, rupturing the fuselage and setting the plane afire.”
-The plaque was written to pay respect to those who lost their loved ones and may have never accepted the results of the investigations that no foul play occurred.
+The wording acknowledges the pain of those who lost loved ones, including those who may have never fully accepted the official findings.

-TWA Flight 800 Memorial
+TWA Flight 800 Memorial plaque at Smith Point Beach

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.

-TWA Flight 800 Memorial
+Flags at the TWA Flight 800 Memorial

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.

-TWA Flight 800 Memorial
+TWA Flight 800 Memorial at Smith Point County Park

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.

-TWA Flight 800 Memorial
+TWA Flight 800 Memorial names and memorial wall

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.

-TWA Flight 800 Memorial
+TWA Flight 800 Memorial overlooking the Atlantic Ocean

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.